 Civil Society in Transition Conference, October 2013

-To hear voices from the conference sharing their frustrations, motivations and inspirations for joining the movement for systemic change, click here and head over to our YouTube channel.
+Head to our YouTube channel to listen to voices from the conference sharing their frustrations, motivations and inspirations for joining the movement for systemic change.

 New campaigns, new movements, new experiments — the seeds of the new civil society.